Summary

 auth required /usr/lib64/security/pam_duo.so

-- Once changes are complete (with the sshd_config file especially), restart ssh to load the changes to the configuration file.
+- Once changes are complete (with the sshd_config file especially), restart sshd service to load the changes in the configuration file.
 In terminal, run:

-- if there the duo 2fa prompt does not show up during logins, try adding the following as a new ling at the end of /etc/ssh/sshd_config:
+- If the DUO 2FA prompt does not show up during the login process, try adding the following as a new line at the end of /etc/ssh/sshd_config:

 ForceCommand /usr/sbin/login_duo